MicrosoftDocs/memdocs/memdocs/intune/enrollment/apple-account-driven-user-enrollment.md

 * Version: The server version is `mdm-byod`.
 * BaseURL: This URL is the location where the Intune service resides.

-> [!NOTE]
+> [!TIP]
-> For more information on the technical requirements for service discovery, refer to the Apple documentation: [Implementing the simple authentication user-enrollment flow](https://developer.apple.com/documentation/devicemanagement/user_enrollment/onboarding_users_with_account_sign-in/implementing_the_simple_authentication_user-enrollment_flow)
+> For more information about the technical requirements for service discovery, see [Implementing the simple authentication user-enrollment flow](https://developer.apple.com/documentation/devicemanagement/user_enrollment/onboarding_users_with_account_sign-in/implementing_the_simple_authentication_user-enrollment_flow) in the Apple Developer documentation.

 ## Best practices
 We recommend extra configurations to help improve the enrollment experience for device users.
 This section provides more information about each recommendation.